QyuTeam/qyu/README.md

 )
 ```

 The memory queue and store is just for testing purposes.
-For production; use on of the following:
+For production; use one of the following:

 #### Stores
 *ActiveRecord:* https://github.com/FindHotel/qyu-store-activerecord